xchen793/xchen793.github.io/_pages/about.md

 ---

 This is Xuanzhou Chen.
 I am currently a MS student at NYU and also a 2023 Phd applicant.
 My research interests lie in the intersection of :
-1. Trustworthy Machine Learning
+1. Machine Learning Privacy & Security
 2. Information Theory
-3. Machine Learning Theory
+3. Machine Learning Theory (Statistics)
-4. Natural Language Processing
-5. Computing Algorithms
+4. Deep Learning Algorithm
+5. Transfer Learning/Domain Adaptation

+I am very interested in building efficient/robust/generalized deep learning algorithms to be applied in multiple fields such as NLP and medical imaging.
+My research vision is to bridge the gap between theoreties and applications in deep learning.

-Specifically, I am exploring some research problems as following:
+Based on my previous projects, I am eagerly exploring some research problems as following:
-1. How to make language models more robust against adversarial perturbations via information-theoretic approaches?
+1. How to make deep neural network models more robust against adversarial perturbations?
+Is there any theoretical breakthough could be made via information-theoretic approach?[Project](https://xchen793.github.io/projects/5_project/)
+2. How to generalize a deep learning model (such as a transformer-based model) such that it could adapt to multi-datasets or multi-tasks?
+[Note]
-2. How to make machine learning model more computational efficient?
+3. How to make the training process more computationally efficient?
+One way is, how to remove "redundant" information while training DL models?
+[Project](https://xchen793.github.io/projects/1_project/)
-3. How to mitigate the inherent bias in training dataset while deploying ML/DL model?
+4. How to mitigate the inherent bias in pretrained models and train them fairly in downstream tasks?

-I am always looking for research collaborations!
+2023 New Year Aspirations:
+    Stay curious, read more, learn more, experiement more, socialize more, and start to draft my research proposal!